The legal system of Tanzania is largely based on English common law; judicial review of legislative acts is limited to matters of interpretation.

 Judiciary

 The judiciary are appointed by the President after consultation with the judicial commission.
-Judges remain in office until they attain the compulsory retirement age of 55 years.
-They can however can continue to occupy office after the age of retirement, up to the age of 62 years, if the President considers that it is in the public interest.
+Judges remain in office until they attain the compulsory retirement age of 60 years for the High Court or 65 for the Court of Appeal.
+They can however continue to occupy office after the age of retirement by way of contract if the President considers that it is in the public interest.

 Perception of the local courts